Best Raspberry Pi Projects: 10 sweet bakes to try today

 - A robot arm

-- Multi-room audio for under £100
+- Multiroom audio for under £100

 - A walkie-talkie